 Yes, we have church-church.
 Is it stodgy and old fashioned or fresh and uplifting?
-Is it new and challenging or different, not like the old days.
-That will depend on who you are, and it can be all of those things to a room full of diverse people.
-Sunday at 8:30, word alone, with words like thou and passeth, familiar and foreign depending on who you are.
-At 10:30 we have modern language and music.
-There is lots of room to move and change, which you may love or regret.
-These services are less about what you want, and more about what God wants, which is a connection with you.
-As each of us connect differently, we try to honour that through nuanced changes.
+Is it new and challenging or different, not like the old days?
+It is engaging and uplifting, authentic and challenging.
+You will find God in our midst and the Holy Spirit in action.
+Sunday at 8:30, word alone, 'olde' and familiar language.
+At 10:30 we have today's language and music with a delightful choir.
+There is lots of room to move and change.
+These services about what God wants, which is a connection with you.
+As each of us connect differently, we try to honour that through nuanced changes to find a common place to connect with each and every member.
 The music is well done, scripture read clearly and the sermons will challenge you in ways you do not expect, because Jesus challenges us.
 The Good News is the love of God, brought to you by the itinerant Rabbi Jesus who knocked over a few tables in his day.He also loves you beyond measure and wants both the best for you and from you.

 "But I don't know anything about..."
 Jesus is a teacher.
 Transformation occurs when we learn something.
 You can learn on your own or in a group.
 You can learn by listening, teaching, writing, participating.
 We have classes, Bible and Book studies that are growing and changing and being added.
 Contact us with your needs and desires and we can make a suggestion.
 Think about Elder college and Canterbury College at the University of Windsor as well.